victorliu-sq/PaperWriting/FlashSMP.md

-## PRNode & preprocessing algorithm
+## PRMatrix

 As discussed in Section 2, the primary overhead in the GS algorithm arises from accessing the data structures, specifically the rank matrix `RankMatrixW` and the `Next` array.

-Both `RankMatrixW` and the `Next` array exhibit a direct mapping between entries in the preference lists and the corresponding rank matrices.
-This observation underscores the potential for optimizing memory access patterns by leveraging the inherent structure of the GS algorithm.

-To clarify the relationship between data access patterns and identify key points where optimizations are possible., it is essential to analyze the manner and timing of these accesses.
-Specifically, we need to understand the one-to-one correspondence between entries in the preference list of men and entries in the rank matrix of women, and vice versa.
+To  identify key points where optimizations are possible, it is essential to clarify the dependent relationship between data access patterns.

-The first one-to-one correspondence is between the men's preference list (`PrefListM`) and the women's rank matrix (`RankMatrixW`).

-In Algorithm 1, after retrieving the ID of the best woman who has yet to reject him from the man's preference list on line 16, we determine the man's rank in the woman's preference list on line 17 by accessing the rank matrix.
-This rank is crucial for deciding whether the woman will accept or reject the proposal based on her current partner's rank.
+In Algorithm 1, after retrieving the ID of the best woman who has yet to reject him from the man's preference list on line 16, the rank matrix is accessed on line 17 to determine the man's rank in the woman's preference list.

 Specifically, when accessing the men's preference list entry for man mmm at rank rrr (denoted as `PrefListM[m, r]`), we obtain woman www.
 This necessitates a subsequent access to the rank matrix entry for woman www and man mmm (denoted as `RankMatrixW[w, m]`) to determine the man's rank in her list.

-This process illustrates a direct one-to-one correspondence: each man's decision on which specific woman to propose to is directly mapped to the rank of the proposer in the woman's preference list.
+This process illustrates a direct one-to-one correspondence between the men's preference list (`PrefListM`) and the women's rank matrix (`RankMatrixW`): each man's decision on which specific woman to propose to is directly mapped to the rank of the proposer in the woman's preference list.
 Thus, each entry in the men's preference list is intrinsically linked to a unique entry in the women's rank matrix.

 Therefore, if these data structures are stored together, we can access both pieces of information with a single load instruction, eliminating the need to access `RankMatrixW` separately.
 This optimization can significantly reduce the overhead associated with data access in the GS algorithm.